-The credit risk units, Enterprise Credit Risk Management Department, Special Assets Management Department and Retail Credit Risk Oversight & Data Analytics Team, provide centralized management of credit risk for corporate credits and retail credits respectively.
+The credit risk units, Enterprise Credit Risk Management Division, SME Credit Risk Management Division, and Control and Risk Management Division provide centralized management of credit risk for corporate and retail customers respectively.
 They are responsible for:

-- independent evaluation of corporate credit applications; - monitoring loan portfolio and conducting regular analysis; - managing problem corporate credits to achieve the highest recovery; - recommending loan classification, impairment and charge-off; and - reporting to the CC and ECC regularly on aspects of the loan portfolio.
+- independent evaluation of corporate credit and debt investment applications; - monitoring loan portfolio and conducting regular analysis; - managing problem corporate credits to achieve the highest recovery; - recommending loan classification, impairment and charge-off; and - reporting to the CC and ECC regularly on aspects of the loan portfolio.